 The Chemical and Biological Defense (CBD) Division works to increase the nation’s preparedness against chemical and biological threats through improved threat awareness, advanced surveillance and detection, and responsive countermeasures.
 The division works with the Department of Homeland Security (DHS) component activities and other U. S. government agencies to increase public and governmental awareness of potential chemical and biological threats and to strengthen the nation's response against these threats.

-Dr. John Fischer is the director for CBD.
+Dr. John Fischer is the Director for CBD.

 Chemical and biological attacks pose a significant threat to our nation’s population, infrastructure, economy and security.
 Protection of the public, emergency responders, agricultural resources and critical infrastructure is a national priority.
 CBD addresses these threats through comprehensive research, development, testing and evaluation efforts.

 CBD is supported by a strong and diverse group of scientists, engineers, program managers and analysts.
-Working with industry, academic, national laboratory and federal partners, CBD develops technologies, systems, and knowledge products to increase national preparedness in four focus areas:
+Working with industry, academic, national laboratory and federal partners, CBD develops technologies, systems, and knowledge products to increase national preparedness in two focus areas: